1. YOUR PERSONAL DATA – WHAT IS IT?

 To administer supporter records

-To communicate with supporters in order to provide them with up-to-date information (news, events, activities) about JMECA and the four dioceses which form the Province of the Anglican/Episcopal Church in Jerusalem and the Middle East
+To communicate with supporters in order to provide them with up-to-date information (news, events, activities) about JMECA and the dioceses which form the Province of the Anglican/Episcopal Church in Jerusalem and the Middle East and the Province of Alexandria

 To fundraise and promote the interests of the charity JMECA